Henry-Yip/Henry-Yip.github.io/_Physics/2023-01-13-SmallPerbuations.markdown

 Here we'll use binomial expansion for negative coefficients.
 For more details view the wikipedia page for [Negative Binomial Distribution](https://en.wikipedia.org/wiki/Negative_binomial_distribution)

-However there's a nice trick using taylor series, which I'll explain in [Appendix D]({% link _Physics/2022-12-25-Appendix.markdown %})
+However there's a nice trick by differentiating the taylor series.

-With the trick explained above we'll get the below:

 $$
 \ddot{\rho}-\frac{h^2}{a^3}\left(1-3 \frac{\rho}{a}\right)=\frac{F_r(a)}{m}+\frac{d F_r(a)}{d r} \frac{\rho}{m} .
 $$